smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

   between two alphanumeric characters.
 * The value MUST NOT contain "AWS", "Aws", or "Amazon".
 * The value SHOULD NOT case-insensitively end with "API", "Client", or "Service".
-* The value MUST NOT change change once a service is publicly released.
+* The value MUST NOT change once a service is publicly released.
 If the value does change, the service will be considered a brand new service in the AWS SDKs and Tools.